-Human rights issues are complex, which we assess on a case by case basis.
-We use quarterly third party UN Global Compact screening of our investable universe to monitor compliance and engage with the companies where potential issues are flagged.
+We assess human rights issues in connection with our active listed investments.
+We use quarterly third party Global Standards screening of our investable universe to monitor compliance and engage with the companies where potential issues are flagged.
 Where companies are found to be in actual breach of UN Global Compact principles, they are excluded from the investable universe and divested.
-Where a company is flagged for potential breaches, consistent with the United Nations Guiding Principles on Business and Human Rights, Impax will monitor and seek to engage, as appropriate.
+Where a company is flagged for potential breaches, consistent with the UNGPs, Impax will monitor and seek to engage, as appropriate.
 We monitor the continuously evolving landscape of human rights and take a regional and sector focused approach, including via the following illustrative examples: